Earliest findings for hominid art: History

-Above 4000 meters above sea level high Tibetan plateau: possibly the oldest rock art, likely dating back to ~169–226,000 years ago, much older than what was previously thought to be the earliest known drawing, made ~73,000 years ago.
+Above 4,000 meters above sea level high Tibetan Plateau: possibly the oldest rock art, likely dating back to ~169–226,000 years ago, much older than what was previously thought to be the earliest known drawing, made around 73,000 years ago.
 According to the study, children likely intentionally placed a series of hands and feet in mud.
-The findings could also be the earliest evidence of Hominins on the high Tibetan plateau.
+The findings could also be the earliest evidence of Hominins on the high Tibetan Plateau.

-Another of the earliest human artistic representations are African rock art made from red ochre around 100,000 B.C. in South Africa.
+Another of the earliest human artistic representations are African rock art made from red ochre around 100,000 years ago in South Africa.
 The cave where the ochre mix was found, the Blombos Cave, also contained snail shell jewellery and engraved stones dating from 75,000 years ago.

 In September 2018, scientists reported the discovery of the earliest known drawing by Homo sapiens, which is estimated to be 73,000 years old, much earlier than the 43,000 years old artifacts understood to be the earliest known modern human drawings found previously.